 European Kitchen Remodeling Idea

-Europeans are generally obsessed with food – especially with quality foods and gourmet dishes.
+Obsessing with food is common among Europeans – especially with quality foods and gourmet dishes.
 Unlike typical Americans, they view food preparation as an art and spend a lot of time in their kitchens.
 Everything in the kitchen revolves around preparing and consuming meals.
 In many European countries, cooking is a family affair – everyone pitches in.

-If you want to get the European look and feel into your kitchen design, below are some ideas to get you started.
+If you want to get the European look and feel into your kitchen design, below are some ideas you can use.

 Modern European Kitchen

 Modern kitchens in Europe are sleek, efficient, and very functional.
-Most are small, so every inch of space is cleverly utilized.
+Most are small, so utilizing every inch of space cleverly is a must.

 The kitchen is often fully integrated, with seamless pulls on doors and cabinets.
 Countertops are usually made of stone or recycled materials, as are floors.
 Backsplashes are often made of copper tiles, glass tiles, or aluminum tiles.